- Search The Registry

 Charlotte H. Brown

 On this date in 1883, Charlotte H. Brown was born.
-She was an African American civic leader and educator who founded the Palmer Institute (a prep school for African Americans), argued against lynchings, and was in favor of interracial cooperation.
+She was a Black civic leader and educator.

 In addition to running the Palmer Institute, Brown fought tirelessly for African American civil rights, lecturing in opposition to lynching and in favor of interracial cooperation.
 She helped to found the National Council of Negro Women, the North Carolina State Federation of Negro Women's Clubs, and the North Carolina Teachers Association.
 She was also on the national board of the YWCA.
 Brown served as the president of Palmer Institute for 50 years, before retiring in 1952.
 Even in retirement, however, she continued to act as the financial director of the school and was deeply involved on its board of directors until her death in 1961.